 The secret to connecting with these two very different groups of spiritual seekers on one site is through the use of a “subdomain”.
 A subdomain refers to a small part of your website set apart by its own web address.
 This is key when you are trying to reach two church audiences with organic traffic.
 If your website is like a house full of rooms, think of a subdomain like the kitchen, if the kitchen had its own special address.
 If a church’s normal website is www.yourchurch.com, then any word placed in front of “yourchurch” instead of “www” would be considered a subdomain.
-For example your church could create a subdomain dedicated to serving called serve.yourchurch.com.
+For example your church could create a felt needs subdomain dedicated to serving called serve.yourchurch.com.

 You could easily use a subdomain on your church’s website to increase your ability to communicate to both the unchurched and the churchless.
 Here are a few pointers for using a subdomain to reach these two different audiences.

 - Use the main church domain